-Please Note: There is a separate APA-accredited doctoral program in clinical psychology in the Weinberg College of Arts and Sciences (WCAS) on the Evanston campus of Northwestern University.
+Please Note: There is a separate APA-accredited and PCSAS-accredited PhD program in clinical psychology in the Weinberg College of Arts and Sciences (WCAS) on the Evanston campus of Northwestern University.
 More information on the WCAS clinical psychology program can be found on the WCAS website.
 There are many differences between our program and the WCAS program.
 For example, the WCAS program operates from a clinical scientist model, whereas our program operates from a scientist-practitioner model (50% research and 50% clinical).

 See “Application Procedure” below to apply.
-The application deadline for the 2015–2016 recruitment sason (for a start date of September 2016) is Tuesday, December 1, 2015 at midnight Central Standard Time.
+The application deadline for the 2018–2019 recruitment season (for a start date of September 2019) is December 1, 2018 at midnight Central Standard Time.

 Student Admissions, Outcomes, & Other Data

-Learn more about our American Psychological Association (APA)-accedited doctoral program via our reporting on student admissions, outcomes and other data.
+Learn more about our American Psychological Association (APA)-accredited doctoral program via our reporting on student admissions, outcomes and other data.

 Joint JD and PhD Program